Miles & Juliette: Production

 In May 2025 it was announced that Damson Idris and Anamaria Vartolomei was set to star in Miles & Juliette, with Bill Pohlad set to direct.
-The film is co-produced by Pohland through his production company River Road Entertainment and Mick Jagger and Victoria Pearman through Jagger's Jagged Films.
+The film is co-produced by Pohlad through his production company River Road Entertainment and Mick Jagger and Victoria Pearman through Jagger's Jagged Films.
 No release date has been announced but international sales were launched at the 2025 Cannes Film Festival.